isabella232/edge-video-analytics-microservice/eii/README.md

 docker-compose -f docker-compose-build.yml build

 # Start the docker containers
-docker-compose up -d
+docker-compose up -d ia_configmgr_agent # workaround for now, we are exploring on getting this and the sleep avoided sleep 30 # If any failures like configmgr data store client certs or msgbus certs failures, please increase this time to a higher value docker-compose up -d
 ```

-This repository provides the VA Serving pipeline needed for using a URI source
+This repository provides the Deep Learning Streamer(DL Streamer) pipelines needed
-and sending the ingested frames using the EII MsgBus Publisher.
-The commands above
+for using a URI source and sending the ingested frames using the EII MsgBus Publisher.
-which create the, "models/", directory and the, "pipelines/", install needed
+The commands above which create the, "models/", directory and the, "pipelines/",
-directories for the service to run and install the VA Serving pipeline.
+install needed directories for the Edge Video Analytics Microservice to run the
+DL Streamer pipelines.

 ## Configuration

-Please see the `config.json` file for the configuration of the service.
-The
+Please see the [config](config.json) file for the configuration of the
-default configuration will start the object_detection demo for EII.
+Edge Video Analytics Microservice.
+The default configuration will start the
+object_detection demo for EII.

 The table below describes each of the configuration attributes currently
 supported.